erick805/rickylau-dev/content/blog/debug/index.md

 A lot of unit tests will give you hints if you read its final expected definition.

-In this case, our unit test was more clear to find my where.
+In this case, the unit test was more clear to find our where.

 **However it is always on a case by case basis, so it is better to always read the test specs with developer tools opened at the same time to approach your where and what to `console.log()`.**